 - Furthermore, there are local factors (such as topography and drainage) that will influence the future trajectory of this bog.
 At Boora Bog, a larger proportion of the bog has existing habitat cover of pioneering vegetation, established woodland and previously rehabilitated areas, with only the most recently utilised portions for peat extraction having an un-vegetated surface over deep peat deposits.
 These need to be considered as part of the wider rehabilitation work. - Current land-use.
 Lough Boora Discovery Park has integrated several different land-uses during its development.
 Key land-uses are amenity and forestry.
 The Lough Boora Sculpture Park has significant cultural importance.
 These areas have largely stabilised and are rehabilitated (Finnamores Lakes).
 Any proposed enhancement measures (ie. targeted drain-blocking) will be positively aligned with current land-uses and will look to facilitate amenity, where possible..
 There are proposals to extend amenity infrastructure (towards Boora West) and rehabilitiation will be positively aligned to enable any future amenity development.
 Re-wetting will be planned as to not to rule out potential future amenity. - Designated areas.
 A small part of the site is designated as Lough Boora pNHA.
 This area also overlaps with the IWT-owned area.
 Proposed enhancement measures (ie. targeted drain-blocking) will be considered and will be positively aligned with the ongoing management of this site, and considered after agreement with the land-owner. - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
 Care has to be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
 This includes any hydrological management on neighbouring farmland, as well as potential changes to the hydrology of surrounding designated sites.
 It is anticipated that the work proposed here (blocking drains and rewetting cutaway peatlands) will not have any flooding impacts on adjacent land. - Grey Partridge conservation.
 Areas adjacent to the Bord na Móna-owned area are managed for Grey Partridge and breeding wader conservation.
 It is not proposed to carry out any rehabilitation actions to change or negatively affect adjacent Grey Partridge conservation.
 Rehabilitation within the Bord na Móna-owned areas will look to support Grey Partridge and breeding wader conservation, where possible. - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
-While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
+While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures to be reviewed and adapted.
 If this occurs, rehabilitation measures will be reviewed and adapted.
 An archaeological impact assessment of the proposed rehabilitation at Boora Bog has been carried out (Appendix IX).
 There is known archaeological features at Boora.
-Rehabilitation in archaeological zones has been avoided or amended (e.g. buffers in line with Best Practice) to avoid or minimise impact to any archaeological features (Figure 8.4 & Appendix IX).
-Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland. - Public Rights of Way.
+Rehabilitation in archaeological zones has been avoided or amended (e.g. buffers in line with Best Practice) to avoid or minimise impact to any archaeological features (Figure 8.4 & Appendix IX). - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
 In some instances, depending upon previous land uses and management, alternative solutions may be required.
 These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here.
 At least 1 no. right of way intersects the bog boundary for Boora, at Leabeg.